raketbizdev/GoodNightApp/README.md

 ### Testing

-In this section, we outline various testing methodologies, scenarios, and best practices using RSpec, a popular testing framework for Ruby applications.
+In this section, I outline User and Unit testing scenarios using RSpec, a popular testing framework for Ruby applications.
 RSpec helps ensure that the application's features and functionalities operate as intended.

 #### GET /api/v1/users